Financed vs Owned: How Does It Affect Car Insurance?

 How to Deal With Accidents When Driving a Financed Car

 The steps of dealing with accidents when driving a financed car are generally the same as when driving an owned car.
-However, you need to inform the lender before making repairs or getting a replacement because it might have specific conditions and requirements.
+However, you may need to inform your lender, depending on the terms of your loan agreement, especially for major repairs or total losses.

 Here’s a quick step-by-step guide to dealing with accidents when driving a financed car: